Code-Institute-Submissions/NikolasKotsikos-NikolasKotsikos-OnlineCV/README.md

 ## Navigation

-The app can be navigated from the navbar located on the upper right part of the users screen on desktop, or bellow the title element on mobile.
+The app can be navigated from the navbar located on the upper right part of the users screen on desktop, or bellow the title element on mobile.<br/>
+The app provides the option for a printable version of the cv to be downloaded via the link provided in the footer.

+## Version

+<strong>Version 1.0</strong>

+The first version of the application supports most common screen resolutions.

+<strong>Update</strong>

+The Contact section form will have <em>JavaScript</em> functionality added in version 1.5.

 ## Technologies

-<strong>HTML5</strong>, <strong>CSS3</strong> and <strong>Bootstrap 4</strong> have been used for the creation of this application.
+<strong>HTML5</strong> and <strong>CSS3</strong> have been used for the creation of this application.

 ## Icons

 Icons from <a href="https://www.fontawesome.com" title="Font Awesome">Font Awesome</a>.

-Thank you for reading and wish you enjoy your time with the app.
+Thank you for reading this and wish you an enjoyful time with the app.